BCL10 Gene

 This section has been translated automatically.

-The protein encoded by this gene plays a key role in both adaptive and innate immune signaling,.
-The BCL10 Immune Signaling Adaptor, interacts with other CARD domain containing proteins.
-It is effective in channeling adaptive and innate immune signaling downstream of the CARD domain-containing proteins CARD9, CARD11, and CARD14 to activate NF-kappa-B and MAP kinase p38 (MAPK11, MAPK12, MAPK13, and/or MAPK14), which stimulate the expression of genes encoding pro-inflammatory cytokines and chemokines (Ruland J et al 2001).
+The protein encoded by this gene plays a key role in both adaptive and innate immune signaling.
+The BCL10 Immune Signaling Adaptor, interacts with other CARD domain-containing proteins.
+It is effective by channeling adaptive and innate immune signals downstream of the CARD domain-containing proteins CARD9, CARD11 and CARD14 to activate NF-kappa-B and MAP kinase p38 (MAPK11, MAPK12, MAPK13 and/or MAPK14), which stimulate the expression of genes encoding pro-inflammatory cytokines and chemokines (Ruland J et al. 2001).

-The protein forms a complex with the MALT1 .protein known to be translocated in MALT lymphomas.
-Here, the MALT1 protein and the BCL10 immune signaling adaptor act synergistically in the activation of NF-kappaB.
-Deregulation of either protein may contribute to the same pathogenetic principle leading to eventual malignancy.
+The protein forms a complex with the MALT1 protein, which is known to be translocated in MALT lymphomas.
+Here, the MALT1 protein and the BCL10 Immune Signaling Adaptor act synergistically in the activation of NF-kappaB.
+Deregulation of either protein may contribute to the same pathogenetic principle that ultimately leads to malignancy.

 Diseases associated with BCL10 include:

-• marginal zone lymphoma ( mucosa-associated lymphocytic type) (Xue L et al. 2003)
+• marginal zone lymphoma ( mucosa-associated lymphoid type) (Xue L et al. 2003)

 • and